joshlevy89/llm_judge_debate/BASELINE_CACHE.md

 - **Model name changes** - Different models have separate cache files
 - **Temperature changes** - Cached results won't match current temperature
 - **Dataset changes** - If you change `DATASET_NAME`, `DATASET_SUBSET`, or `DATASET_SPLIT` in `config.py`, cache will be ignored
+- **Choice order changes** - If option A and option B values don't match the cached values, cache is ignored

 When cache is invalidated, you'll see a warning message and fresh results will be generated.